What is a trademark?

 - Your business name may be considered similar to that of another business and you want to avoid any future disputes.

-Registering your trademark takes a little bit of time and money, but it could save you thousands of dollars by avoiding a legal dispute down the road.
+Registering your trademark takes time and money, but it is an investment in your company's intellectual property, which is a valuable asset that can be bought, sold, or licensed.
+A trademark registration could save you thousands of dollars by avoiding a legal dispute down the road.

 So when is the right time to register a trademark?
-There is no easy answer to this question because the “right time” depends on your particular business and the industry within which you operate.
-A trademark lawyer can help you determine the best strategy for the timing of your registration and first use in commerce.
+There is no easy answer to this question because the right time depends on your particular business and industry.
+A trademark lawyer can help you determine the best strategy for the timing of your registration.

 Do I need a lawyer to register my trademark?